hyperledger-archives/iroha/docs/iroha_whitepaper.md

 ## 1. Overview

-Iroha is a simple and modularized distributed ledger platform.
+Iroha aims to be a simple and modularized distributed ledger platform.

 ### 1.1.
 Relationship to Fabric and Sawtooth Lake